 The MBA Curriculum

-BA508 Contemporary Issues in Corporate Law and Ethics
+- BA 508 Contemporary Issue in Corporate Law and Ethics

 Emphasis (15 credit hours) - the learner chooses one of five emphases, completing the required courses.